Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ![While I did have a picture here it apperently failed.
 Inform me and I will try to fix it.](@005 "I don't really have anything interesting to say about this")

-Okay now lets select the Linker settings tab and add a few things to the "Other linker options" box.
+&nbsp;&nbsp;&nbsp;Okay now lets select the Linker settings tab and add a few things to the "Other linker options" box.
 We want to put -lmingw32 -lSDL2main -lSDL2 -lSDL2_image -lSDL2_ttf in there so when we use the stuff it is available.
 The window should now look like this (I put a line break in there so you can see it all, it doesn't do anything):

 ![While I did have a picture here it apperently failed.
 Inform me and I will try to fix it.](@006 "You could even put a line break after each item but meh")

-Now select the Search directories tab it will be by default on the sub tab called Compiler.
+&nbsp;&nbsp;&nbsp;Now select the Search directories tab it will be by default on the sub tab called Compiler.
 Click add and browse to wherever you stored your SDL2 stuff.
 In the include folder there is a SDL2 folder and that is what you want.
 It will ask whether you want to keep it a relative path.